ndrewpj/FastFlowLM/README.md

 ---

-## 🛠️ More Instructions
+## 🛠️ Instructions

 Documentation, install guides, and example workflows coming soon.
-You’ll be able to:
+Like Ollama, you can:
 - Load and run models locally via CLI
 - Integrate into your app via a simple HTTP API